Dropzone review of Thai Sky Adventures (210 jumps at point of writing). This review is for fun/sports jumpers not tandems.

 Aircon chillout room

 Non-aircon eatery (Thai food)

 As mentioned there is on-site accommodation at TSA (THB1000-1200 per room per night), but you will have to drive or motorbike out for food and amenities at night when the DZ is closed.
-There are several motel style accommodation options c.10km drive from the DZ where Si Racha town is, close to food and amenities.
+There are several motel style accommodation options c.10km drive from the DZ, close to food and amenities.
 See list of nearby hotels here.
-If you do not drive, the best option is to stay in Pattaya (c.40km away) and take the minibus transport with the tandems.
+If you do not drive, your best option is to stay in Pattaya (c.40km away) and take the minibus transport with the tandems.

 It’s difficult to be objective about a DZ where you did your very first jump!
 It does feel like family here and everyone is very welcoming, but to be fair it’s cos I visit regularly and a stranger may not have the same experience.
-However having visited 3 other dropzones now (see my reviews below, I have surprisingly come to appreciate TSA more 🙂 Well, except for the annoying altitude restrictions.
+However having jumped at 3 other dropzones now (see my reviews below, I have surprisingly come to appreciate TSA more 🙂 Well, except for the annoying altitude restrictions.

 – Do NOT fly into Don Muang airport.
 This doubles your driving time to TSA.

 – If coming from other parts of Thailand, you can also fly into Pattaya’s U-Tapao airport.
 However, do note that car rental agencies at U-Tapao are not open 24 hours (so may not be suitable for late arrivals).